sumuzhao/CycleGAN-Music-Style-Transfer/README.md

 - numpy 1.14.2
 - pretty_midi 0.2.8

+And pay attention to the line below in main.py, model.py and style_classifier.py.
+"os.environ["CUDA_VISIBLE_DEVICES"] = os.environ['SGE_GPU']".
+You might need to change it as the default settings when you use the GPU in your local PC or laptop.

 ## Training and testing
 Basically, we want our model to learn more high-level features and avoid overfitting on spurious patterns.
 So we add Gaussian noise to both real and fake inputs of discriminators.